M31-Capital/Investment_Theses/english/Render (RNDR).md

 In order for large scale rendering to process, in a decentralised manner,  - an infrastructure of nodes would be required to constantly manage/validate render requests, payments, computations etc– creating an opportunity to actively participate in the network –– in return for economic incentives.

-## Catalysts:

-* Deals with Multicoin Capital, Alameda and Solana – to help grow the network – and bring rendering to Solana.
-* Huge influx of users towards Metaverses and gaming.
-* Already existing user base of Octane Core engine.
-* GPU growth is exponential – expected market size to be $200bn in the next 5 years.

 ## Industry Outlook, TAM & Comparitive Analysis